The "Ground Truth" in Data Science: a pillar for reliable AI models!

 What are the real applications of Ground Truth in AI, in Tech and Startups in particular?

-The use of quality datasets and in particular"Ground Truth" datasets is resonating throughout the technology services sector and Tech ecosystems, stimulating innovation and fostering growth.
-Here are just a few of the use cases we've identified in our various missions, all of which have been facilitated by the use of quality big data:
+The use of π quality datasets and especially"Ground Truth" datasets resonates throughout the technology services sector and Tech ecosystems, stimulating innovation and fostering growth.
+Here are a few use cases we've identified in our various assignments, all of which have been facilitated by the use of quality big data:

 Improving the accuracy of predictive models in Finance